Admission to the PhD Degree Programme in Logistics

 - Doctoral degree courses at the university college

-- Courses on PhD level shall total minimum 25 credits (new from autumn 2012)
+- Courses on PhD level must total minimum 25 ECTS

-- Up to three presentations at international conferences (These need not be specific, but should be listed for planning purposes and it is the responsibility of the student and the advisor to formalize the list of conferences/presentations.).
-Each one will count three credits.
+- Up to 3 presentations at international conferences (These need not be specific, but should be listed for planning purposes and it is the responsibility of the student and the supervisor to formalize the list of conferences/presentations.).
+Each one will count 3 ECTS.

 Changes are always possible, e.g. the student may become aware of an external course such as the Nordic research courses.
 Application for changes must be sent to the college.
 Such applications will be reviewed on an ongoing basis.